UNLV hosts Fresno State following Collins’ 24-point game

 BOTTOM LINE: Fresno State visits UNLV after Zaon Collins scored 24 points in Fresno State’s 89-87 loss to the CSU Northridge Matadors.

-The Rebels are 2-2 on their home court.
-UNLV is eighth in the MWC with 22.5 defensive rebounds per game led by Emmanuel Stephen averaging 5.5.
+The Rebels have gone 2-2 at home.
+UNLV ranks fifth in the MWC with 15.2 assists per game led by Howard Fleming Jr. averaging 2.8.

 The Bulldogs have gone 0-1 away from home.
-Fresno State is sixth in the MWC with 23.5 defensive rebounds per game led by Wilson Jacques averaging 5.1.
+Fresno State is ninth in the MWC scoring 76.5 points per game and is shooting 46.7%.

-UNLV averages 80.9 points, 9.4 more per game than the 71.5 Fresno State allows.
-Fresno State has shot at a 46.7% rate from the field this season, 1.4 percentage points higher than the 45.3% shooting opponents of UNLV have averaged.
+UNLV is shooting 45.3% from the field this season, 1.9 percentage points higher than the 43.4% Fresno State allows to opponents.
+Fresno State averages 7.6 made 3-pointers per game this season, 0.1 fewer makes per game than UNLV gives up.

-The Rebels and Bulldogs meet Saturday for the first time in MWC play this season.

 TOP PERFORMERS: Dra Gibbs-Lawhorn is shooting 43.5% and averaging 16.1 points for the Rebels.
-Issac Williamson is averaging 1.5 made 3-pointers.
+Issac Williamson is averaging 12.3 points.

-Jake Heidbreder is scoring 18.5 points per game with 3.0 rebounds and 2.4 assists for the Bulldogs.
-Collins is averaging 15.3 points and 3.5 rebounds while shooting 50.9% over the past 10 games.
+Collins is averaging 14.7 points, 5.2 assists and two steals for the Bulldogs.
+Jake Heidbreder is averaging 18.4 points over the last 10 games.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.